 Antiparos is well known for its beautiful beaches and a blend of organised and secluded coastal spots can be found.
 If you are seeking well-serviced beaches lined with tavernas and ample facilities, head to Psaralyki beach, Kako Rema, or Agios Spiridonas.
 For more peace and seclusion, spend a day at Panagia beach.

 Delos island is a Cycladic isle like no other.
-It is a UNESCO world heritage site and an island with origins rooted in magic and mystery.
+It is one of Greece’s 18 UNESCO world heritage sites and an island with origins rooted in magic and mystery.

 According to Greek mythology, the God Apollo and the Goddess Artemis were both born on the island of Delos.
 The island was rendered sacred, and no mortal was to be permitted to be born or die here.